mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Authors
 C. Spampinato, S. Palazzo, I. Kavasidis, D. Giordano
 ### Motivation and brief overview (from Abstract)
+-

 ### Previous methods (Intro) & their limitations
-- Previous works are not satisfying for which parts of visual cortex and brain are responsible for such cognitive processes because of the difficulties of cognition-based methods to perfor
+- Previous works are not satisfying for which parts of visual cortex and brain are responsible for such cognitive processes because of the difficulties of cognition-based methods to perform visual tasks.
 ### Proposed Solution

 - A deep learning approach to classify EEG data evoked by visual object stimuli outperforming state-of-the-art methods both in the number of tackled object classes and in classification accuracy.